Glanrhyd Halt railway station

 Glanrhyd railway station served the town of Llandeilo, Carmarthenshire, Wales, from 1858 to 1955 on the Vale of Towy Railway.

 History

 The station was opened as Glanrhyd in May 1858 by the Vale of Towy Railway.
 It was known as Glan Rhyd in the handbook of stations.
 It closed on 20 July 1931 but reopened as Glanrhyd Halt on 19 December 1938.
 It closed permanently on 7 March 1955.
+It was later converted to a private house and in 2025 was still in situ with its platform.